Battle of Dogger Bank (1915): 24 January

 The British fire was concentrated on the battlecruiser Seydlitz at the head of the line and Blücher at the rear.
 With five British ships against four German, Beatty intended that his two rear ships, New Zealand and Indomitable, should engage Blücher, while his leading three engaged their opposite numbers.
 Captain Henry Pelly of the new battlecruiser Tiger assumed that two ships should concentrate on the leading German ship and engaged Seydlitz, leaving Moltke free to fire at Lion.
 Tigers fire was ineffective, as she mistook the shell splashes from Lion for her own, when the fall of shot was 3000 yd beyond Seydlitz.
 At 09:43, Seydlitz was hit by a 13.5 in shell from Lion, which penetrated her after turret barbette and caused an ammunition fire in the working chamber.
 This fire spread rapidly through other compartments, igniting ready propellant charges all the way to the magazines and knocked out both rear turrets with the loss of 165 men.
-Only the prompt action of the executive officer, Wilhelm Heidkamp, in flooding the magazines saved Seydlitz from a magazine explosion that would have destroyed the ship.
-(Note: Supposedly, a sailor named Wilhelm Heidkamp saved the ship, when he flooded the magazine by opening the red hot valves, burning his hands and lungs, injuries from which he never recovered, leading to his early death in 1931.
-The Kriegsmarine named the destroyer in his honour.)
+Only the prompt action of a crewmember, Wilhelm Heidkamp, in flooding the magazines saved Seydlitz from a magazine explosion that would have destroyed the ship.
+(Note: Heidkamp saved the ship when he flooded the magazine by opening the red-hot valves, burning his hands and lungs, injuries from which he never recovered, leading to his early death in 1931.
+The Kriegsmarine named the destroyer after him.)

 German battlecruisers (L–R) Derfflinger, Moltke and Seydlitz en route to Dogger Bank.